Brotherhood leader arrested, Egypt's Islamists call protests

 The downfall of Egypt's first elected leader, who emerged from the "Arab Spring" revolutions that swept the region in 2011, raised questions about the future of political Islam which only lately seemed triumphant.

-Deeply divided, Egypt's 84 million people are again a focus of concern in a region traumatised by the civil war in Syria.
+Deeply divided, Egypt's 84 million people are again a focus of concern in a region traumatized by the civil war in Syria.

 Security sources said the Muslim Brotherhood's supreme guide, Mohamed Badie, was arrested in the northern city of Marsa Matrouh, near the Libyan border, although the sources said they did not believe he had been trying to flee the country.